 General:

-The intention of these Specifications is for [existing and] new, [interior] [and exterior] [wood,] [masonry,] [concrete,] [and] [metal,] [and submerged metal] surfaces to be painted, whether specifically mentioned or not, except as specified otherwise.
-[Do not paint exterior concrete surfaces, unless specifically indicated.]
+The intention of these Specifications is for new, interior and exterior masonry, concrete, and metal surfaces to be painted, whether specifically mentioned or not, except as specified otherwise.
+Do not paint exterior concrete surfaces, unless specifically indicated.

-Extent of Coating (Immersion): Coatings shall be applied to all internal vessel and pipe surfaces, nozzle bores, flange gasket sealing surfaces, carbon steel internals, and stainless steel internals, unless otherwise specified.

-For coatings subject to immersion, obtain full cure for completed system.
-Consult coatings manufacturer's written instructions for these requirements.
-Do not immerse coating until completion of curing cycle.

 Apply coatings in accordance with these specifications and the paint manufacturers' printed recommendations and special details.
 The more stringent requirements shall apply.
 Allow sufficient time between coats to assure thorough drying of previously applied paint.

-Sand wood lightly between coats to achieve required finish.

 Vacuum clean surfaces free of loose particles.
 Use tack cloth just prior to applying next coat.

-Fusion Bonded Coatings Method Application: Electrostatic, fluidized bed, or flocking.

 Coat units or surfaces to be bolted together or joined closely to structures or to one another prior to assembly or installation.

-Water Resistant Gypsum Board: Use only solvent type paints and coatings.

 On pipelines, terminate coatings along pipe runs to 1 inch inside pipe penetrations.

 Keep paint materials sealed when not in use.